Soufiane Aboulhouda | President

 Fadi is a PhD student in the Biological and Biomedical Sciences Program at Harvard.
 His thesis work in the laboratory of Bradley Bernstein is centered on identifying and unraveling complex cancer dependencies.
 He holds an MBA from Case Western Reserve University and his previous patents and publications have recently resulted in the start-up of Convelo Therapeutics.
 Linkedin

 Jon is a postdoctoral research fellow in the Department of Microbiology and Immunobiology at Harvard Medical School.
-After gaining significant experience in bacterial genetics and physiology from his thesis work with Dr. Daniel Portnoy at UC Berkeley, he is now in the lab of Dr. Michael Starnbach developing modern molecular tools in the genetically recalcitrant C. trachomatis as a strategy to better probe the host's T-cell response to chronic infections.
+After his thesis work with Dr. Daniel Portnoy at UC Berkeley, he is now in the lab of Dr. Michael Starnbach developing modern molecular tools in the genetically recalcitrant C. trachomatis as a strategy to better probe the host's T-cell response to chronic infections.
 LinkedIn

 Stephanie is a PhD student from Germany working in the lab of Dr Galit Alter at the Ragon Institute of MGH, MIT and Harvard in Cambridge.
 Her research focuses on the effects of priming and boosting in HIV vaccine trials on antibody properties in order to dissect the optimal profile for a preventive HIV vaccine